guyulongcs/guyulongcs.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Scientist at Alibaba Group working on Information Retrieval and Recommender Systems Research.
-I am currently based in Beijing, China.
-Before joining Alibaba, I workd on Recommender Systems in JD.com.
-I earned my PhD (Computer Science)  from Tsinghua University in 2017.
-During my PhD, I worked on deep learning, recommender system, data mining and natural language processing.
+Yulong Gu was a Research Scientist at Alibaba Group working on ranking in E-commerce Search Engine (Taobao Search) from 2020 to 2022.
+Prior to Alibaba, he was a Research Scientist at JD.com working on E-commerce Recommender Systems (JD Recommender System) from 2017 to 2020.
+He obatained Ph.D.
+(2017) from Tsinghua University.
+His research interests including information retrieval, recommender system, online advertising, deep learning, reinforcement learning, data mining and natural language processing.
+He published many research papers in premium conferences, such as SIGIR, WSDM, CIKM, AAAI, IJCAI.

 ## Latest News